q145492675/GD-GradientDescent_of-LinearRegression-Classification-Matlab/README.md

 * Download the whole runtine.
 * Run :
     `Master.m `
-  make sure each m files are in the same folder.
+  make sure all m-files are in the same folder.

 ### Appendix
 * This runtine is based on the Course of Machine Learning (Andrew Ng)in Coursera.